amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 Living by this question has brought me such tremendous happiness and growth that it has become impossible for me to live any other way.
 Sometimes I slip up and will fall back into old thought habits that will make me feel negative, but eventually, I always relearn these lessons and come back to living by “What would somebody who loved themselves do” with joy.

-I can conclude the year saying that the results were incredible.
-Despite all of the trauma I’ve been through, this was still an amazing year for me during which I transformed much of how I live and how I see the world.
+*I can conclude the year saying that the results were incredible.
+Despite all of the trauma I’ve been through, this was still an amazing year for me during which I transformed much of how I live and how I see the world.*

+I stabilized what used to be an unhealthy household.
+I helped my brother learn how to manage his mental illness and taught him life skills.
 I went from living off of processed food to going vegan with a diet mostly of fresh produce.
 I read 15 books.
 I met amazing people that I’m honored to call my friends and collaboration partners.
 I dramatically changed my spiritual and political beliefs.

 I got out of my shell and took acting classes, dramatically improved my ability to draw the human form--the lessons from which I can apply to rapid growth for any skill, started playing the ukulele, and made progress in learning the disciplines of both video and web animation.

+There are many lessons from the year that I will share in upcoming posts.

 In summary, I have learned: